-Owner: Environmental & Planning - Development Assessment Last revised: 27/05/2019 Page 9 of 24
+Last revised: 27/05/2019

-- Steps taken to mitigate any identified environmental impacts and to protect the environment generally. - · Matters required as per any guidelines issued by the Director of the Department of Planning. - · Address the planning principles established by the Land and Environment Court, where relevant.
+- Steps taken to mitigate any identified environmental impacts and to protect the environment generally. - Matters required as per any guidelines issued by the Director of the Department of Planning. - Address the planning principles established by the Land and Environment Court, where relevant.